-Allison Behringer is Brooklyn-based a narrative audio journalist and podcast producer.
+Allison Behringer is an award-winning narrative audio journalist and podcast creator.

-Allison has given lectures and led workshops about podcasting at WNYC's Werk It Conference, Spotify's Sound Up Fellowship, PRX's Podcast Garage, and guest lectured for university journalism courses.
+Allison has given lectures and led workshops about podcasting at WNYC's Werk It Conference, Spotify's Sound Up Fellowship, PRX's Podcast Garage, AIR Media and guest lectured for university journalism courses.

 She was born and raised in Maryland.
-And after graduating from Princeton University, she taught English in northern Thailand with Princeton in Asia, then returned to the States to teach 10th grade in the Bronx.
-Allison also helped to launch a adolescent health education non-profit in India.
+After graduating from Princeton University, she taught English in northern Thailand with Princeton in Asia, then returned to the States to teach 10th grade in the Bronx.
+Allison also worked on adolescent health education in India.
 She studied writing and multimedia at the Salt Institute for Documentary Studies.

-Allison loves outdoor adventures, cooking, dancing, and biking everywhere she goes.
+Allison lives in Brooklyn, NY.
+She loves outdoor adventures, bike polo, dancing to Robyn, and riding her bike everywhere she goes.